lastzero/test-tools/README.md

             - [useFixtures, ["%fixture.path%"]]
 ```

-When using a dependency injection container in conjunction with fixtures, you don't need to care about different environments such as development and production:
+When using a service container in conjunction with fixtures, you don't need to care about different environments such as development and production:
 Configuration details (e.g. login credentials) must be valid for development environments only, since service / database requests should be replaced by fixtures from the file system after the  corresponding tests were running for the first time.
 If a test fails on Jenkins or Travis CI because of invalid URLs or credentials in config.yml, you must make sure that all code that  accesses external resources is using fixtures (or mock objects) and that all fixtures are checked in properly.

 Composer